instill-ai/deprecated-core/README.md

 ## Quick start

-> **Note**
-> Code in the main branch tracks under-development progress towards the next release and may not work as expected.
-If you are looking for a stable alpha version, please use [latest release](https://github.com/instill-ai/vdp/releases).
+**Use stable release version**

-Execute the following commands to start pre-built images with all the dependencies:
+Execute the following commands to pull pre-built images with all the dependencies to launch:

-**The stable release version**

 <!-- x-release-please-start-version -->
 ```bash